NREL/hsds-examples/README.md

 # NREL Highly Scalable Data Service (HSDS) Examples

 NREL has many several of DOE's high-value datasets publicly available on AWS's Simple Storage Service (S3).
-While users are free to download or directly read these files, their large sizes (typically 10's of TBs per file) can make this impractable.
+While users are free to download or directly read these files, their large sizes (typically 10's of TBs per file) can make this impractical.
 To provide an efficient way to access large HDF5 files in the cloud, The HDF Group (https://www.hdfgroup.org) has developed a REST-based data service known as HSDS (Highly Scalable Data Service).
 HSDS provides high performance access to these files via the use of parallel processing to obtain the highest bandwidth possible from S3.
 You can read more about the HSDS service here: https://www.hdfgroup.org/solutions/highly-scalable-data-service-hsds/.